-Tanuki Justice has run-and-gun Contra style gameplay with charming 8-bit visuals.
+Tanuki Justice, published by PixelHeart (physical) and NoGravityGames (digital) and developed by Wonderboy Bobi, has run-and-gun Contra style gameplay with charming 8-bit visuals.
 It also has that old school challenge that demands practice in order to complete each stage.
 Although difficult, it is still beatable with some persistence.
 The tanukis are also pretty darn cute.

 With basically no story outside of the brief opening cutscene, the focus is placed firmly on the retro gameplay.
 Like Contra, it might only take a minute or two to complete each stage but reaching the end takes skill and memorization.
 The Tanuki can shoot small projectiles but occasional enemies and boxes will drop a power-up icon which increases the size and range of each shot.
 Killing each enemy also provides incentive to increase score on the local leaderboards but it also causes the power meter to grow.
 Once fully charged, a giant shuriken will cause major damage to any enemy within range including bosses.
 Speaking of bosses, each level is capped by a boss battle that usually tests the reflexes of the player.
 Some are large and some are the same size as the player so the variety is nicely implemented and welcomed.